kaloianm/wedding/README.md

 * MONGODB_URI - Uri to use to connect to the MongoDB database.
 Uses the format ```mongodb://host:port/database```.
 If not specified defaults to ```mongodb://localhost:27017/wedding```.
+* GOOGLE_ANALYTICS_ACCOUNT_ID - The account id to use for submitting Google Analytics data.
+If left empty, no analytics data will be collected.

 ## LICENSE